- Knowledge Base

 Registration Rewired: VoIP Phone Systems Don’t Need Expensive Copper Wire

 VoIP phones make and receive calls via the Internet.
-This means that it use our office’s fiber internet connection to connect to the telephone network.
-In other words, we use same ethernet lines on walls as our offices are already wired to our central system.
-So we do not need additional copper wiring to use your desk phones and this creates less cables all around as your computer and voip phone lines can communicate from same ethernet cables, switches and routers.
+This means that it uses our office’s fibre internet connection to connect to the telephone network.
+In other words, we use the same Ethernet lines on walls as our offices, which are already wired to our central system.
+So we do not need additional copper wiring to use your desk phones, and this creates fewer cables all around as your computer and VoIP phone lines can communicate from the same Ethernet cables, switches, and routers.

-In order to make phone calls, you will first have to register your VoIP phone to your account.
+In order to make phone calls, you will first have to register your VoIP phone with your account.
 This is the process of connecting your phone to your service provider so that they can communicate with each other.
-We already did that for you and your desk phone is ready to be used.
+We already did that for you, and your desk phone is ready to be used.

-We still know how you can wait on support line trying to talk to someone for hours and you certainly gave up after 4th person you talk to fix your problem.
-Certainly, it is not that bad on all providers but as you try to get cheapest service possible, the support gets same to get impossible as well.
+We still know how you can wait on the support line trying to talk to someone for hours, and you certainly gave up after the fourth person you talked to to fix your problem.
+Certainly, it is not that bad for all providers, but as you try to get the cheapest service possible, the support gets the same to get impossible as well.

-This won’t happen with our VoIP service as we are literally some foot away from you.
+This won’t happen with our VoIP service, as we are literally a few feet away from you.

 VoIP Phones Look Just Like Regular Phones